-In clinical monitoring, a clinical monitor observes each trial undertaken whether they follow standardized operation procedure, report and manage any deviations from the investigation plan as they occur.
+In clinical monitoring, a clinical monitor observes whether they follow standardized operation procedures and report and manages any deviations from the investigation plan as they occur.

-Also International Conference on Harmonization of technical requirements for registration of pharmaceuticals for human use (ICH-GCP) recommends on-site monitoring before, during, and after the trial procedure, and advises central monitoring in exceptional circumstances.
+Also, the International Conference on Harmonization of technical requirements for registration of pharmaceuticals for human use (ICH-GCP) recommends on-site monitoring before, during, and after the trial procedure and advises central monitoring in exceptional circumstances.